infews/infews.github.io/source/articles/2021-05-01-cmd-o-is-my-new-and-old-friend.html.md

   - productivity
   - shorcuts
 series: "Obsidian"
-teaser: "It turns out you can search before creating a new Obsidian Note very easily!"
+teaser: "One keystroke for Obsidian search-or-create.
+This.
+Is.
+Awesome."
 ---

 [nva]: https://brettterpstra.com/projects/nvalt/